alexfernandez/alexfernandez.github.io/2023/climate-change-roofs.md

 ---
 title: '🪞 Mirror Roofs'
-subtitle: '🥵 Some Solutions to Climate Change'
+subtitle: '🥵 Some Solutions to Climate Change, Part 3'
-footer: Published on 2023-06-03, last modified on 2023-06-03.
+footer: Published on 2023-06-18, last modified on 2023-06-18.
   [Comments, suggestions?](mailto:alexfernandeznpm@gmail.com)
 image: https://pinchito.es/2023/pics/climate-change-temperatures.png
 ---

+Climate change is upon us,
+and we want to do something about it.
+Why not put a mirror on your roof?

 ## 🪞 Mirror Roofs